-- 1. To elect six Class 1 directors who will each serve a three-year term expiring in 2015. - 2.
-To approve an amendment to the Renasant Corporation 2011 Long-Term Incentive Compensation Plan that permits our non-employee directors to receive grants and awards from the plan and authorizes an annual award of shares of our stock to these directors. - 3.
-To ratify the appointment of HORNE LLP as our independent registered public accountants for 2012. - 4.
+- 1. To elect five Class 2 directors who will each serve a three-year term expiring in 2016. - 2.
+To ratify the appointment of HORNE LLP as our independent registered public accountants for 2013. - 3.
 To transact such other business as may properly come before the annual meeting or any adjournments thereof.